 And that's exactly what his film his about, he said.
 "In the end it's not all that relevant whether Christian really had this experience or not, because he did experience it emotionally."

 "Nocebo" was a co-production that not only involved the two major television channels Bayerischer Rundfunk and Arte, but also two production companies that were started by students and graduates of the film school.

 Tobias Huber, one of the founders of the production company Menelaos-Film, is still a student.
 He says it's quite usual for people at the HFF to start their own company before they graduate.

 Huber really values all the contacts the students get to make during their studies.
 He said precisely because the HFF is a small school, one gets to meet many people of all ages and nationalities - and make numerous contacts.

 "It's very useful if you want to produce," Huber said.
 People often stay in touch after a student has graduated, and these contacts can help with the production and financing of a film, as well as with tax and legal advice.

 Lennart Ruff said he also enjoys the school's international atmosphere.
 There are students in his year from Colombia, Finland, Korea, Austria - quite the mixture.
 "There are also lots of successful film people working at the HFF and sitting with you in the cutting room," he says.

 Mentors support the students whenever they can.
 "That's no coincidence; it's part of the school's concept," emphasized Andreas Gruber.
-The HFF film professor spoke especially highly of the program which supported the film "Nocebo."
+The HFF film professor spoke especially highly of the program"Learning from the Best,"